jvick1/Intro_to_SOL/crowdfunding/README.md

 If you are getting an error like this do the following:
 ![image](https://github.com/jvick1/Intro_to_SOL/assets/32043066/c83e8e74-beee-4900-b724-33733d4526a7)

-cd crowdfunding, cd frontend, `npm install --save assert`. **BE SURE TO DELETE YOUR CONNECTION AFTER CHANGING THE UNDERLYING CODE.**
+cd crowdfunding, cd frontend, `npm install --save assert`.
+I also had to add `npm install node-polyfill-webpack-plugin --save-dev`. **BE SURE TO DELETE YOUR CONNECTION AFTER CHANGING THE UNDERLYING CODE.**

 After troubleshooting for like 30 min I finally got it to work.
 ![image](https://github.com/jvick1/Intro_to_SOL/assets/32043066/9f0a5d16-4024-4470-a85b-8d40e82eafaf)

 ## Section 11: Display all campaigns